softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Registration/clearRegistration.md

 ---
 title: "clearRegistration"
+description: "The subnet registration service has been deprecated.

-description: "This method will initiate the removal of a subnet registration. "
+This method will initiate the removal of a subnet registration. "
 date: "2018-02-12"
 tags:
     - "method"